Here’s a list to take to your local plant nursery.

 Many indoor cats love to nibble plants, but what’s a home without plants?
 My friend Shenandoah had a good idea: Just tell me which plants are safe for cats so I don’t have to worry about this behavior.
 Most plants can weather some nibbling.

-So I did some research at the aspca.org database and ended up with a list of common houseplants that are safe, and four common ones that are not.
+So I did some research at the aspca.org database and ended up with a few common houseplants that are safe, and four common ones that are not.
 I think that many cats show an instinct to avoid poisonous plants, but there is no guarantee of that.
-(Case in point: Phil and Joel pulled down the Pothos recently, so we had to get rid of it.)
+(Case in point: Our cats pulled down the Pothos recently, so we had to get rid of it.)

 TIP: Some people find it helpful to spray Grannick’s Bitter Apple Spray on a houseplant for a few weeks so that your cat is deterred and decides to leave them alone thereafter.

 Want more ideas?
 See my newer post: 5 fabulous cat-safe houseplants (with photos!)

 House plants that are safe for cats

 You and your cat can enjoy the Feng Shui and air cleansing of this lovely greenery in your home.

 Note: Too much of any plant may cause digestive upset.
 Use caution.

 Boston Fern, Sword Fern, Button Fern, Cliff break fern, Mother Fern, Carrot Fern and most other ferns.